onap/vnfrqts-requirements/docs/Chapter8.rst

 R-41215: The VNF **MAY** have zero to many “incremental” modules.

-R-85991: The VNF Vendor **MUST** provide a universal license key per VNF to be used as needed by services (i.e., not tied to a VM instance) as the recommended solution.
-The vendor may provide pools of Unique VNF License Keys, where there is a unique key for each VNF instance as an alternate solution.
+R-85991: The VNF provider **MUST** provide a universal license key per VNF to be used as needed by services (i.e., not tied to a VM instance) as the recommended solution.
+The VNF provider may provide pools of Unique VNF License Keys, where there is a unique key for each VNF instance as an alternate solution.
 Licensing issues should be resolved without interrupting in-service VNFs.

 R-52085: The VNF **MUST**, if not using the NCSP’s IDAM API, provide the ability to support Multi-Factor Authentication (e.g., 1st factor = Software token on device (RSA SecureID); 2nd factor = User Name+Password, etc.) for the users.

 R-29495: The VNF **MUST** support locking if a common object is being manipulated by two simultaneous NETCONF configuration operations on the same VNF within the context of the same writable running data store (e.g., if an interface parameter is being configured then it should be locked out for configuration by a simultaneous configuration operation on that same interface parameter).

-R-31751: The VNF **MUST** subject vendor VNF access to privilege reconciliation tools to prevent access creep and ensure correct enforcement of access policies.
+R-31751: The VNF **MUST** subject VNF provider VNF access to privilege reconciliation tools to prevent access creep and ensure correct enforcement of access policies.

 R-48698: The VNF **MUST** utilize   information from key value pairs that will be provided by the Ansible Server as extra-vars during invocation to execute the desired VNF action.
 If the playbook requires files, they must also be supplied using the methodology detailed in the Ansible Server API.